pkdone/practical-mongodb-aggregations-book/src/intro/getting-started.md

  1. [Provision a Free Tier MongoDB Cluster](https://www.mongodb.com/cloud/atlas) in MongoDB Atlas, which is MongoDB Inc.'s cloud-based Database-as-a-Service (once deployed, in the Atlas Console, there is a button you can click to copy the URL of the cluster)
  2. [Install and run a MongoDB single server](https://docs.mongodb.com/guides/server/install/) locally on your workstation

+Note that the aggregation pipelines in the [Full-Text Search Examples](../examples/full-text-search/full-text-search.md) section leverage [Atlas Search](https://www.mongodb.com/docs/atlas/atlas-search/atlas-search-overview/).
+Consequently, you must use Atlas for your database deployment if you want to run those examples.

 ## Client Tool